-We tailored the scope of our audit to ensure that we performed enough work to be able to give an opinion on the financial statements as a whole, taking into account the structure of the group and the parent company, the accounting processes and controls, and the industry in which they operate.
+We tailored the scope of our audit to ensure that we performed enough work to be able to give an opinion on the financial statements as a whole, taking into account the structure of the group and the company, the accounting processes and controls, and the industry in which they operate.

-The Group comprises four entities, Bicycle Therapeutics plc (the parent company), BicycleTX Limited, BicycleRD Limited and Bicycle Therapeutics Inc. (the subsidiary companies).
-Full scope audits were performed over the financial information of these four entities and our work was fully substantive in nature.
-This approach provided 100% coverage of the Group's revenue and total assets and liabilities.
+The Group comprises four entities, Bicycle Therapeutics plc (the parent company), BicycleTX Limited, Bicycle Therapeutics Inc. and BicycleRD Limited (the subsidiary companies) of which all except BicycleRD Limited was scoped in as significant components for our group audit.
+Full scope audits were performed over the financial information of the three significant components and our work was fully substantive in nature.
+This approach provided 100% coverage of the Group's revenue and 99.7% of the Group's total assets and liabilities.